qc-design/plaquette/docs/qec_tutorials/decoding/decoding.rst

 .. figure:: syn_ex2.png

+Comment: Can add here the following sentence:

+Here another possible correction is by the Pauli operators Z_0 and Z_11.
+To describe this correction in terms of the decoding graphs, we can add a virtual vertex to the decoding graph.
+You may have also noticed that we can have some single-qubit errors that only toggle...

 You may have noticed that here we have some single-qubit errors that only toggle one ancilla.
 We call these edges *dangling* edges, and we can add a new *virtual* vertex, which we can call an *open vertex*, and give it an index higher than the total amount